-This year celebrates the 53rd anniversary of The Sound of Music, the classic musical featuring music from Rodgers and Hammerstein, the voice of Julia Andrews, and a heartfelt story.
-The musical, which follows a young Austrian woman who watches over the von Trapp family, is based on Maria von Trapp’s memoir, The Story of the Trapp Family Singers, which was published to promote their family singing group after her husband Georg Von Trapp died.
+The Sound of Music is the classic musical featuring music from Rodgers and Hammerstein, the voice of Julia Andrews, and a heartfelt story.
+The musical, which follows a young Austrian woman who watches over the von Trapp family eventually helping leading them away from Nazi enemies, is based on Maria von Trapp’s memoir, The Story of the Trapp Family Singers, which was published to promote their family singing group after her husband Georg Von Trapp died.

 In 1960 Twentieth Century Fox purchased the film rights from the stage musical for $1.25 million and from there, the movie in Hollywood was a go.

 Julie Andrews as Maria

 Julie Andrews (85-years-old) was one of the first to be cast for the movie after some producers saw her in a prescreening of Mary Poppins.
 Acting in films such as Thoroughly Modern Millie, Victor/Victoria, The Princess Diaries, and Eloise, Julis Andrews is known for her kind soul and beautiful singing voice.
 She was even named a Dame Commander of the Order of the British Empire back in 2000.

 The Canadian actor (90-years-old) currently holds the record for the oldest Academy Award Acting winner and nominee for the movie, All the Money in the World.
 After The Sounds of Music Plummer went on to portray historical figures in Waterloo, The Man Who Would Be King, and The Insider.